-Soldiers who are awarded the Special Forces Tab are authorized to wear it and the green beret for the remainder of their military careers, even when not serving in a Special Forces command.
+Soldiers awarded the Special Forces Tab are authorized to wear it and the green beret for the remainder of their military careers, even when not serving in a Special Forces command.
 Because it is longer than the other qualification tabs, it is called the “Long Tab.”
 Personnel who have earned it are nicknamed “Long Tabbers.”

 Three tabs example

 Any soldier who has earned the Ranger tab or Special Forces Tab and Sapper tab and is also assigned to an Airborne unit will have all three tabs.
 Possible.
-Or even have a possibility to wear also Parachutist Badge if he completes the Basic Airborne Course.
+Or even have a possibility to wear Parachutist Badge if he completes the Basic Airborne Course.

-The best example of the soldier who has earned all those tabs is the SSGT Robert Miller from the 3rd Special Forces Group (Airborne).
+The best example of a soldier who has earned all those tabs is the SSGT Robert Miller from the 3rd Special Forces Group (Airborne).
 His citations show a CIB, parachutist badge, Medal of Honor, ASF, and ranger tab.